Tulmeadow Farm CSA Program

 What is a CSA?

 CSA stands for Community Supported Agriculture.
 It is a way to connect people with a farm in their community.
-When you join a CSA program, you are committing to buying a weekly share of the farm’s production.
-When you buy a membership, you are paying for a season’s share in advance.
+When you join a CSA program, you are committing to buying a weekly share of the farms production.
+When you buy a membership, you are paying for a seasons share in advance.
 This provides the farmer, in this case Tulmeadow Farm, with start up capital for seeds, supplies, utilities, etc. for the upcoming season.
-When the harvesting begins in June and for 20 weeks thereafter, the member (you and your family) pick up a weekly share of what the farm has produced.
-The cost comes to $20.00 per week, and we will include at least that much value in your weekly pick-up.
+When the harvesting begins in the late spring and throughout the season, the member (you and your family) pick up a weekly share of what the farm has produced.
+Costs of shares can vary.
+We will include at least that much value in your weekly pick-up.

 Shared Risk